hssong67/AzurePAVM/PA-VM-3int-avset-flex-option/Readme.md

                     -Resource Group for Firewall
                     -Availablitiy Set

 It is required to match the name of above items and subnet prefix.
+This one give you option to select vmseries-flex imageoffer for the 9.1.3 and higher version.

 This template will enable Accelerated Networking on data NICs.